Michael Kent (businessman): Glamorgan—Spring Bay Council

 He was Mayor of the Glamorgan–Spring Bay Council from 2014 to 2018, being the first to win the position without any prior councillorship.
 Kent contested the 2018 council election, and as councillor he instantly received the quota to be elected on first preferences.

 Council amalgamation campaign

 During is mayoralty, Kent campaigned the council area to advocate for the amalgamations of councils in the region.
 In his book (Note: Open Slather.
 Published in 2015) he used an example wherein he commented on the fact that Brisbane City Council has a population of over one million, whilst Tasmania has around 500,000 people and 29 different councils.
-His main argument for amalgamations was because of the large amount of councils that year-after-year are in budgetary-deficit and Kent proposed amalgamation to repair these issues.
-Towards the end of his mayor term, he brought forth a postal survey for the council ratepayers asking them their opinion on amalgamation, and listed 5 different options for amalgamation;
+His main argument for amalgamations was because of the large number of councils that year-after-year are in budgetary-deficit and Kent proposed amalgamation to repair these issues.
+Towards the end of his mayor term, he brought forth a postal survey for the council ratepayers asking them their opinion on amalgamation, and listed five different options for amalgamation;